 - Research Carriers

 Track iPhone 13 Rumors

 If you’re interested in buying Apple’s iPhone 13 in the fall, you’ll want to track the latest rumors as we push toward their release date.

 Apple will do its best to keep iPhone 13 details under wraps, but leaks are inevitable.
-We’ve already seen rumors outline potential iPhone 13 features and we’ll see plenty more as the year goes on.
+We’ve already seen a bunch of rumors outline potential iPhone 13 features and we’ll see plenty more as the days go on.

 These rumors will fill in many of the blanks ahead of the iPhone 13 release date and they’ll help you set proper expectations as we get closer to Apple’s announcements.

 In addition to keeping an eye out for hardware and software rumors, you’ll also want to keep your eyes peeled for supply chain rumors.

 Last year there was a ton of back and forth about the iPhone 12 release date and Apple eventually pushed its announcements into October due to the strain caused by the coronavirus.

 As of right now, the iPhone 13 release date looks like it’s on track for September rather than October.

 Bloomberg’s Debby Wu and Mark Gurman, reliable sources, claim all of Apple’s iPhone 13 models are “expected to be announced in September, earlier than last year’s October introduction partly thanks to the supply chain recovering.”